-So, what kinds of pies will be gracing our table this holiday?
-I can tell you one for sure – CREAM CHEESE PUMPKIN PIE!
-It’s a cheesecake-pumpkin pie hybrid.
+This pie is a cheesecake-pumpkin pie hybrid.
 Bonus: The filling is no-bake.
 Because we have enough stuff to bake this season.
 Am I right?

 Need to feed a crowd?
 Try my Pumpkin Cheesecake Bars.

-- Cream Cheese Pumpkin Pie Filling – Cream cheese, pumpkin puree, whipped cream, powdered sugar, vanilla, and pumpkin pie spice.
+- Cream cheese pumpkin pie filling – Cream cheese, pumpkin puree, whipped cream, powdered sugar, vanilla, and pumpkin pie spice.
 Creamy, sweet and tangy with a punch of fall flavor from the warm spices.
 Pour this filling into the crust, smooth it out, and refrigerate it until set.

-- Whipped Cream – Heavy cream and powdered sugar get whipped into a fluffy sweet cloud that gets spread all over the top of our pumpkin cream cheese filling.
+- Whipped cream – Heavy cream and powdered sugar get whipped into a fluffy sweet cloud that gets spread all over the top of our pumpkin cream cheese filling.

 Let’s talk about garnishing our pie.
 You can leave it as-is with fluffy swirls of whipped cream, or if you’d like to make it a little prettier you can top it with one/some of the following: